Rogeshwaran1810/Data-Driven-Insights-for-Pizza-Sales-Optimization/README.md

 Utilize JOINs, GROUP BY, ORDER BY, and aggregate functions (SUM, COUNT, AVG, etc.) for deeper analysis.
 Data Visualization & Reporting (Optional)

-Use Tableau/Power BI to create dashboards for order trends and revenue analysis.
-Present key findings using charts, heatmaps, and tables for better decision-making.
-Expected Outcomes
 A clear understanding of customer preferences and top-selling pizza types.
 Insights into peak order hours to optimize staffing and kitchen operations.
 Identification of the most and least profitable pizza categories.
 Revenue contribution analysis to highlight high-value products.
 Actionable recommendations for pricing, promotions, and inventory management.

-Tools & Technologies
+# Tools & Technologies
 Database: MySQL
 Query Language: SQL
 Visualization (Optional): Tableau, Power BI
 Data Storage: CSV files
 Conclusion
 This project provides valuable business insights into pizza sales, helping stakeholders make data-driven decisions.
-The findings can be used to enhance marketing campaigns, optimize product pricing, and improve overall operational efficiency. 🚀
+The findings can be used to enhance marketing campaigns, optimize product pricing, and improve overall operational efficiency.

-Would you like me to modify or add anything specific? 😊
+Would you like me to modify or add anything specific?